Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Challenges in heat and electricity markets

-Additionally, day-ahead heat and electricity markets are cleared sequentially and independently, with the heat market being cleared before the electricity market.
-In the day-ahead heat market, each market participant $j \in \mathcal{I}^\text{H}$ submits bids $b \in \mathcal{B}^\text{H}$ for each hour of the following day $t \in \mathcal{T}$, in the form of independent price-quantity pairs $\left(c_{jbt}^\text{H},\overline{s}^\text{H}_{jbt}\right)$.
-These bids are dispatched by the heat market operator based on a merit-order and least-cost principle.
-Once the heat market has been cleared, each electricity market participant $j \in \mathcal{I}^\text{E}$ submits bids $\tilde{b} \in \mathcal{B}^\text{E}$ in the day-ahead electricity market for each hour of the following day, in the form of independent price-quantity pairs $\left(c_{j\tilde{b}t}^\text{E},\overline{s}^\text{E}_{j\tilde{b}t}\right)$.
-Furthermore, market participants may choose to self-commit a certain minimum electricity production $\underline{s}^\text{E}_{jt}$, which will be dispatched regardless of the equilibrium price in the market.
-These bids are dispatched by the electricity market operator based on a merit-order and least-cost principle. {Note that heat and electricity market operators are not necessarily the same entities.
-Therefore, co-optimizing heat and electricity systems would require major institutional and regulatory changes.
+In many European countries, including Nordic countries, the day-ahead heat and electricity markets, respectively denoted by indexes $m \in\{\text{H}, \text{E}\}$, operate on the principles of \textit{energy exchanges}.
+The day-ahead heat and electricity markets are currently cleared sequentially and independently, with the day-ahead heat market being cleared before the electricity market.
+These markets operate in similar ways: In each market $m$, a market participant $j \in \mathcal{I}_z^m$ in a given market zone $z \in \mathcal{Z}^m$ submit a set of bids $b \in \mathcal{B}^m$ for each hour of the following day $t \in \mathcal{T}$, in the form of independent non-decreasing price-quantity pairs $\left(c_{jbt}^m,\overline{s}^m_{jbt}\right)$, implicitly embedding their techno-economic characteristics.
+Furthermore, market participants may choose to self-commit a minimum volume of their production (or consumption) $\underline{s}^m_{jt}$, which will be dispatched regardless of the equilibrium price in their market zone. \footnote{By convention, we consider that the quantity parameters $\overline{s}^m_{jbt}$, and $\underline{s}^m_{jt}$ take positive values for generation offers and negative values for consumption bids.} Contrary to energy markets operating on the principles of \textit{energy pools}, such as North American markets, the physical flows within each market zone are neglected in the market clearing \cite{meeus2005development}.